 I’d tap the inside of my right hand with my left fingertips and say three times, even though I obsess about —fill in the blank—I totally love and accept myself.

-I kept going tapping different pressure points in my face until I felt the release of some emotion.
+I kept going, tapping different pressure points in my face until I felt the release of some emotion.
 It was like a balloon expanding and expanding in my chest until it gradually fell down.
-Knowing I could keep going, but surprised by how much air I could hold in my body at one time, I would release it prematurely anticipating the great sensesation the release my exhale now held.
+Knowing I could keep going, but surprised by how much air I could hold in my body at one time, I would release it prematurely anticipating the great sensesation of the release my exhale now held.

 It felt so good to finally be in tune with my own breath.
 Like my angels kept telling me it let me know that I was on the right track.
 After getting back from my month long retreat in China, I knew everything was going to be okay as long as I trusted that I was on the right path.